Simple Strategies to Improve Your Newsletter Open Rates

 Even though you’re writing to multiple patients, write as if it’s for one.
 For example, “If you are irritated with your dry eyes, you’ve gotta try this new eye solution.”
 Also, write concise and make it short and simple.
 This will tell the patient what to expect and will most likely open your newsletter.

 Be sure when writing your subject line that you stay away from all caps and overuse exclamation points.
-For example, a subject line that says, “!!!READ!!!” or “!!!FREE EYE EXAM!!!” this will make you seem desperate and hurt your credibility.
+For example, a subject line that says, “!!!READ!!!” or “!!!FREE EYE EXAM!!!” will make you seem desperate and hurt your credibility.

 Here are a few more subject line starters that can improve your patient newsletter open rate: